Chapter 1:

 The job took three days.

 The young man stood before his car, wide-eyed and still.
-He circled it once, twice, as if to ensure he was looking at the right car.
+He circled it once, twice, as if to ensure he was looking at his own.

 Akira watched the kid, wiping his hands on a rag.
 He flicked a thumbs-up, and the crew watched, grinning, feeding off the energy.